 - HVAC systems, fire alarms, and sprinklers

 Hard costs also cover the labor involved in construction.
-Hard costs can vary tremendously, depending on the extent of the renovation and the quality of materials and finishes the tenant chooses.
-But they typically account for 75 to 85 percent of the cost of a commercial build-out.
+These costs can vary tremendously, depending on the extent of the renovation and the quality of materials and finishes the tenant chooses.
+But they typically account for 75 to 85 percent of commercial build-out costs.

-Soft costs do not include physical changes to the commercial space.
-Soft costs typically account for 8 to 12 percent of the total project cost.
-On top of that, soft costs generally are easier to estimate than hard costs.
-The term typically refers to the expenses and fees for services needed to complete the project to meet the needs of a specific tenant.
+Soft costs, on the other hand, do not include physical changes to the commercial space.
+These expenses typically account for 8 to 12 percent of the total project cost.
+On top of that, soft costs are generally easier to estimate than hard costs.
+The term typically refers to service expenses and fees needed to complete the project according to tenant specifications.
 These expenses can include:

 Other build-out expenses include vendor costs.
-These costs, which can include signage, security, telephone, and computer cabling, and moving costs, typically can account for 5 to10 percent of a tenant’s budget.
+These costs, which can include signage, security, telephone, and computer cabling, and moving costs, typically account for five to ten percent of a tenant’s total budget.

 Retail Build-Out Costs